School-of-Rust/school-of-rust/content/writing/_index.md

 icon = "fa-solid fa-pen-nib"
 +++

-Whether I'm musing about Rust, exploring design patterns, game development, or discovering some great new crates, this is a place for all of it.
+Whether I'm musing about Rust, commenting on the latest Rust news, exploring design patterns, game development, or discovering great new crates, this is a place for all of it.